qoudri4re/alx-system_engineering-devops/0x00-shell_basics/README.md

 3-listfiles -- a script displays the current directory contents in a long format 4-listmorefiles --  script that displays current directory contents including hidden files 5-listfilesdigitonly -- a script that current directory contents in long format, with user id displayed numerically and hidden files
+6-firstdirectory -- a script that creates a directory in another directory